ut-beg-texnet/eqcct/eqcctpro/README.md

 [skevofilaxc] git sparse-checkout set eqcctpro
 ```

-If you wish to install **EQCCTPro** with the sample waveform data as originally intended, and or are having trouble installing Python 3.10.14, there has been a precreated conda environment under the `EQCCTPro` folder that will install the necessary packages
+If you wish to install **EQCCTPro** with the sample waveform data as **originally intended for first-time users**, and or are having trouble installing Python 3.10.14, there has been a precreated conda environment under the `EQCCTPro` folder that will install the necessary packages
 and dependencies needed for **EQCCTPro** to run (method 2).

-You can pull the `EQCCTPro` folder, create the precreated conda environment, and activate it using the following commands:
+You can pull the `EQCCTPro` folder, create the precreated conda environment, and activate it as originally intended for first-time users using the following commands:
 ```sh
 [skevofilaxc] mkdir my_work_directory
 [skevofilaxc] cd my_work_directory